funky-doge7727/pj_ecomm_store/readme.md

 5. The admin can also view all feedback from public and registered users by clicking the "View Feedback" tab.
 This "View Feedback" tab is not available to non-admins (i.e. customers and the public).

 Functionalities to improve on

-- Enhanced quantity check for e-commerce shop
+- Quantity check for e-commerce shop
 - Confirmation prompt using modals to prevent accidental clicking
 - Have multiple content page split (e.g. page 1, 2, 3) so that the respective index webpages / summaries will not be lengthy
 - Further aesthetics of the website (i.e. alert prompts)
 - Detailed view of feedback, and function to select feedback as "important"
 - Usage of passport.js for authentication
 - Usage of regex (say for credit card authorisation, email authorisation etc..)

+Credits to colorlib (https://colorlib.com/) for the webpage design.